 Kansas Law and USD #303 Board Policy require each student, age 9 or under, enrolling in a Kansas school for the first time, to provide a copy of a Child Health Assessment (Physical Exam) completed within 12 months of school entry.
 This should be completed prior to the first day of school and can be completed by your healthcare provider or the health department.
+Any student who continues to be non-compliant after 30 days from the first day of school will be excluded from school attendance until the student has complied with these immunization requirements.
 The student may be subject to exclusion if not completed prior to the first day of school.

 Any student in grades 6-12 desiring to participate in athletics or cheerleading is required by the Kansas State High School Activities Association to have undergone a physical prior to starting practice.
-It is also recommended that all students in physical education classes (grades 7-12) have a physical.
-KSHSAA physical forms may be obtained in the school offices.
+It is recommended that all students in physical education classes (grades 7-12) have a physical.